About This Episode

 Abdullah Al-Arian 25:52

-I mean, we’ve seen this even in literal terms when I say erasing, I mean, even the Saudi Arabia as recently as this year has actually removed Palestine from its textbooks.
-The map of Palestine has been completely removed.
-So there’s a sense that this was the agenda as it was developing and this current moment, the events of the last year have completely upended that in ways that it’s still too early even to envision kind of what this looks like, but certainly the political identities, the solidarities, even the very vocabulary that’s being shaped right now among particularly, I would say younger generations of Arab youth, perhaps some who were too young to experience both the highs and especially the lows of the Arab uprisings over a decade ago and are now envisioning a different kind of politics, one that is not cowed perhaps by fear of authoritarian reprisal.
+And this current moment, the events of the last year, have completely upended that in ways that it’s still too early to fully envision.
+But certainly the political identities, the solidarities, even the very vocabulary being shaped right now — particularly, I would say, among younger generations of Arab youth, perhaps some who were too young to experience both the highs and especially the lows of the Arab uprisings over a decade ago — are now envisioning a different kind of politics.
+One that is not cowed by fear of authoritarian reprisal.
+One that sees in the struggle for Palestine a broader regional struggle for their own liberation from these forces.

 Yara Hawari 28:39